Redocly/redocly-cli/.changeset/nice-houses-hug.md

 '@redocly/cli': patch
 ---

-Fixed an issue with resolving node-fetch dependency.
+Fixed an issue with resolving the `node-fetch` package by explicitly adding the missing dependency.